My Life and Times

 Arriving in Beverley Glen we found Eve Killam worriedly eyeing the crest of the hill where there was smoke but not yet any flames.
 She threw clothes into bags and gathered important documents together.
 I watched their baby Anne Louise while David crawled around and investigated cupboards and their contents.
 Jim and Keith went up onto the roof with a couple of hoses to wet the place down.
-As we all left in the station wagon we glimpsed flames above the crest of the hill.
+As we all left in the station wagon we glimpsed flames rising above the crest of the hill.

 Eve and Keith spent the night with friends and we booked into a hotel with money borrowed from Keith.
-The next morning we all went to watch the Rose Parade in Pasadena and experienced an American “sandwich” for lunch – this was quite a shock.
+The next morning we all went to watch the amazing Rose Parade in Pasadena and experienced an American “sandwich” for lunch – this was quite a shock.
 What we had expected was simply two pieces of white or wheat bread, buttered and with cheese in between, cut into two triangular halves; what we got was a large plate filled to overflowing with a toasted sandwich filled with cheese, bacon tomato, and lettuce and a green salad and pickled gherkin on the side!

 Within a couple of days we had moved into an apartment in Westwood Village.
 It was grey concrete hung about with ivy and banana trees and we had to climb six flights of steps to our front door.
 Now we began to learn how to be Californians.
 To begin with we needed to be tanned.
 While Jim was at work in his windowless lab I swam in the tiny pool at the top of the apartment steps, and sun-baked on our pocket-handkerchief sized patio.

 All Californians have two cars.
 We didn't drive.
 This must be our nonconformity we decided; we will keep some of our old identity by walking.
 We walked everywhere.
-At the top of the cliff above the beach in Santa Monica we climbed down the steep flight of steps that warned us to do so at our own risk.
+From the top of the cliff above the beach in Santa Monica we climbed down the steep flight of steps that warned us to do so at our own risk.
 Safely at the bottom we were accosted by a sign telling us that by command of the Watch Committee there would be, "No dressing or undressing on the beach.
 No ball games.
 No fires, No closed umbrellas or tents."
-We sat quietly on the sand long enough for David to dig a dozen holes and get sand in his eyes, nose, mouth, ears, hair ....
+So, we sat quietly on the sand long enough for David to dig a dozen holes and get sand in his eyes, nose, mouth, ears, hair ....

 The year passed quite quickly.
 I soon spoke fluent Californian with a British accent, acquired the suggestion of a tan, learned about barbecues, garbage disposals, dish washers, television commercials, Pat Brown, Ronald Reagan, the 'Fair Housing Act' and Father Junipero Serra.